abrudz/aplcart/README.md

 - User commands
 - A selection of simple derived functions
 - All of dfns.dws
+- Curated idioms from the APL2 idiom list
+- Curated performance idioms from Dyalog's idiom list

 ### Planned

-- Subset of idioms from Dyalog, FinnAPL, and APL2 idiom lists (in progess; about 25% done)
+- Subset of idioms from the FinnAPL idiom list (in progress)
+- Subset of entries from Dyalog's #onelinerwednesday series

-## Planned features
+## Wish list
 - links to documentation
 - links to TIO examples